flxbl-io/docs-sfops/self-managed-instances/update-instructions/updating-to-v31.11.0.md

 v31.11.0 introduces a directory restructuring for project workflows.
 Workflows are now organized into versioned directories (`v1/` and `v2/`) to provide clearer separation and easier maintenance.

+## Prerequisites

+### Required sfp-pro Version

+This release requires **sfp-pro 50.1.0** or later.
+Ensure your Docker images are updated:

+- Update to sfp-pro release: [release-20251218](https://source.flxbl.io/flxbl/sfp-pro/releases/tag/release-20251218)

+Rebuild your sfops Docker images after updating sfp-pro to ensure the new features are available.

 ## Directory Structure Change

 Project workflows have moved from: